top of page

 GOLDEN RULES

-Within dressage and the PDM, there is a series of "rules of thumbs" that are fundamental to dressage!
-The golden rules emphasize important characteristics of dressage.
+Within dressage and the PDM, there are a series of "rules of thumb" that serve as fundamental principles for dressage.
+The Golden Rules highlight the key characteristics essential to successful dressage.

 Effect Factor